- Fashion and Beauty

 Stick blend the mixture till it is smooth and creamy.
 Make sure it is free of lumps.

-After the mixture has cooled to somewhere between lukewarm and room temperature, add the ingredients in the Cool-Down Phase and stick blend till thoroughly blended.
+After the mixture has cooled to 100 F., add the ingredients in the Cool-Down Phase and stick blend till thoroughly blended.

 Once everything is well blended, the conditioner is ready to bottle.
 I like pump bottles for this.
 Wal-Mart carries some nice, fairly inexpensive pump bottles, like the one shown in the picture at the top.